mayadata-io/culture/process/etiquettes.md

 - We will use open channels for communication as much as possible to keep the conversations transparent.
 - In case there are direct discussions between two individuals, the relevant content will be diligently documented and posted on Slack for everyone's benefit.
 - Each of us will remain sensitive to make comments about an individual’s ignorance in the meetings and slack channels.
 No questions are stupid.
+- Similarly, some cultures are more direct and candid than others.
+We strive to be as candid as possible - while remembering people first.
+Giving direct feedback is more kind than hiding one's opinion not just for that person but for all the other team members.
+We are all depending on each other learning fast and no one is perfect.

 ## Online meetings (voice or video)
 - On-time, there is always a ramp-up time due to unforeseen reboots which we all have which is fine